pmem/pmem.github.io/_posts/2015-06-13-accessing-pmem.md

 	if (root->len == strlen(rootp->buf))
 		printf("%s\n", rootp->buf);

 You should now be able to compile both applications and verify that they do what was advertised.
-If you want to check that it works for all the error-cases, we have a [tool](https://github.com/pmem/valgrind) for that, but it's a topic for completely different tutorial ;)
+If you want to check that it works for all the error-cases, we have a [tool](https://github.com/pmem/valgrind) for that, but it's a topic for a completely different tutorial ;)

 The complete source code for this example (and more) can be found in [our repository](https://github.com/pmem/nvml/tree/master/src/examples/libpmemobj).